-Japanese encephalitis vaccine is recommended for travelers to Asia who:
+Japanese encephalitis vaccine is approved for people 2 months of age and older.
+It is recommended for travelers to Asia who:

 - plan to spend at least a month in areas where JE occurs,

-- go to areas where there is a JE outbreak, or
+- travel to areas where there is a JE outbreak, or

-- Anyone who has ever had a life-threatening reaction to a previous dose of this JE vaccine should not get another dose.
-(Note: A different JE vaccine was available until early 2011.
-A life-threatening reaction to that vaccine might not be a reason to avoid the current vaccine.
-Ask your doctor.)
+- Anyone who has had a severe (life-threatening) allergic reaction to a dose of JE vaccine should not get another dose.

-- redness or swelling where the shot was given (about 1 person in 20)
+- Pain, tenderness, redness, or swelling where the shot was given (about 1 person in 4).

 What should I look for?